prabinthakur08/Energy_Consumption_based_on_Weather_data/README.md

 This is a group project to develop a model that predicts the energy consumption based on weather data.

-# Team members: Github_username
+## Team members:

-Bronwyn Gardiner : bgardiner1
+Bronwyn Gardiner

-Prabin Thakur : prabinthakur08
+Prabin Thakur

-Jenna Wong Kai Pun : jenna-pun
+Jenna Wong Kai Pun

-Yudong Zheng : Paul-Zheng123
+Yudong Zheng

 Github url: https://github.com/prabinthakur08/Energy_Consumption_based_on_Weather_data.git